Configuration file

 dir = ~/Documents/papers

-# you have to prepend "tui-" to the settings
+# prepended -- here we prepend "tui-" to the settings.

 tui-editmode = emacs